rak-shi/AI-Candidate-Ranking-System/README.md

 ## 📄 License

 This project was built for the *India Runs on Data & AI* challenge.
-Add a license of your choice (e.g. MIT) if you intend to open-source it more broadly.